Why Our Program?

 In addition to individual recitals and ensemble concerts, graduate organ and piano performance students may perform in the Setnor School’s weekly convocation, an informal gathering of faculty and students.

-Off campus, voice students are valued members of the professional chorus of the Syracuse Opera, sometimes performing small solo parts; several have been engaged to sing more substantial roles in recent years.
+Off campus, Setnor voice students are valued members of the professional chorus of the Syracuse Opera, sometimes performing small solo parts or more substantial roles.
 Other activities include paid positions as section leaders in church choirs and performing roles with the nearby Oswego Opera.

 The Setnor School of Music has classrooms and rehearsal spaces in Crouse College and Shaffer Art Building, as well as a recording studio in the Belfer Audio Archive of Syracuse University Libraries.
 Most of the school's facilities are in stately Crouse College, which is the third oldest building on campus and is on the National Register of Historic Places.